pawan1773/online-course-topcoder/README.md

 * File size to be uploaded is limited to 2MB.
 * Website design is mobile responsive but features are limited.
 Comments are not supported in mobile view.
 * Only teacher will be able to upload PDF.
-* When file is upload, whiteboard will be displayed below PDF.
+* When the PDF is opened, whiteboard will appear below PDF view.

 ### Events captured
 * LOGGED_IN_PERIOD: Time between login and logout.